 Because we define risk as a permanent loss of capital, we take an absolute-return approach to managing risk and seek to actively manage our downside risks.
 This is an important component of our alpha thesis given the frequency of negative return quarters for the Russell 1000 Growth index.
 Since inception of our Large Cap Growth strategy on July 1, 2006 through December 31, 2020, the benchmark experienced 12 negative quarters with gross returns ranging from -0.77% to -22.79%.
-Our strategy outperformed the index in 9 of those 12 quarters, with a median excess gross and net return of +2.66% and +2.58%.
-During these negative quarters our median excess gross and net return versus our peers was greater at +3.37% and +3.40%., and we outperformed our peers in 10 of those 12 quarters.
+Our strategy outperformed the index in 9 of those 12 quarters, with a median excess gross return of +2.66%.
+During these negative quarters our median excess gross return versus our peers was greater at +3.37%, and we outperformed our peers in 10 of those 12 quarters.